occrp-attic/loom/README.md

 ## Usage

+A prerequisite for using ``loom`` is that source data needs to be stored in a PostgreSQL database.
+The specific layout of the source data tables is not important, since the JSON object mapping will be applied.

 After installing ``loom``, a command-line tool is available.
 You can use the ``--help`` argument to learn more about it's functioning.

 A basic sequence of commands might look like this:

 ```bash
 # first, register the metadata with the loom data store: